 The Tissington Trail is one of our favourites and, as there is cycle hire available on the route, you don’t even have to bring your own bikes along.
 The easy-going route follows the old London and North West Railway route between Buxton and Ashbourne and passes through the stunning scenery of the Derbyshire Dales, making it an ideal way to experience the countryside on two wheels.

 - Another route is the quieter Manifold Trail in the south-west which runs past Waterhouses along the old Leek and Manifold light railway line, taking in the spooky Thor’s Cave

 - Ashbourne Cycle Hire is located at the southern end of the Tissington Trail, close to Ashbourne Town Centre.
 Cycle hire starts at £17 per bike per day

 - Safety is important when on the bike so try and wear reflective clothing and a helmet at all times

-Where to stay: The Tannery, sleeps 4 - a two-bedroom cottage on the edge of Ashbourne.
+Where to stay: Ostlers Cottage, sleeps 2 - a cosy cottage set in the peaceful village of Fenny Bentley.

 7. Try out some caving and potholing in the Peaks

 Explore some of the darkest places in the Peak District…